 Bournemouth: Harry Arter

-After starting the season as a regular in Eddie Howe’s side, Arter has found himself in and out of Bournemouth’s midfield over recent weeks.
+After starting the season as a regular in Eddie Howe’s starting XI, Arter has found himself in and out of the Cherries’ midfield over recent weeks.

 Who’s interested?
 West Ham